 This evocative work of Russian literature, translated into English, is a tribute to historic authors such as Gogol through a more modern lens.
 Authored between 1935-1937, it tells the tale of a young writer dreaming of the day his book is published.
 Great for fans of Russian literature who want something new.

+1. Knives.
+In Russia, it is believe that they will bring about disagreement.
 2. Gift cards.
 Russians may take more offence to an impersonal gift such as a gift card compared to Americans.